 The 2020 Canadian Car of the Year and 2020 Canadian Utility Vehicle of the Year awards were handed this morning at a press conference before the start of the Canadian International Auto Show in Toronto.

 To get to this point, members of the Automobile Journalists Association of Canada (AJAC) from coast to coast drove the 51 eligible vehicles during a six-month evaluation period on the very same roads and in the same conditions experienced daily by Canadian drivers.

-- Also: AJAC Crowns the Best Automotive Innovations for 2020
+- Also: AJAC Honours Canada’s Best Vehicles of 2020

 The category winners were announced at the Montreal Auto Show last month.
 And now we know the overall winners.

 The 2020 Canadian Car of the Year is none other than the Mazda3, which isn’t a surprise considering that we at The Car Guide gave it the same honour last fall.
 After coming out on top in the small-car category, it ultimately beat the four other finalists including the Subaru Legacy, Mercedes-Benz A-Class, Toyota GR Supra and Porsche 911 Carrera.